kmafeni04/nelua_lsp/README.md

 ## Goals

-- [x] Go to Definition (partial)
+- [ ] Go to Definition
-  - TODO:
-    - Proper matching for function parameters
-    - No matching for comments and strings
+  - Only works for require paths
 - [x] Hover (partial)
   - TODO:
     - Check for multiple declarations with different types but same identifier